Frequently Asked Questions

 How big is Pando?

-I thought the General Sherman Tree, a Redwood, was the largest tree?
+I thought the General Sherman Tree, a Sequoia, was the largest tree?

-No. Redwoods are the tallest growing trees and can be quite heavy.
-Pando weighs more than the largest redwood and covers over 100 times the land mass.
+No. Redwoods are the tallest growing trees and are the heaviest single-stem trees.
+Pando weighs more than the largest Redwood and, is 100 times larger by landmass.

 How do we know Pando is the worlds largest tree?